NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 In this sense, if the node had failed and recovered its healthy it automatically sends a $change_view$ to $0$, which means that that node is back and wants to hear the history from the others.
 Thus, it might receive a payload that provides it the ability to check agreements of the majority and come back to real operation, helping them to sign the current block being processed.

-Following this both requirements, dBFT 2.0 counted with a set of diverse cases in which a node could recover it previous state, both previously known by the network or by itself.
+Following these requirements, dBFT 2.0 counted with a set of diverse cases in which a node could recover it previous state, both previously known by the network or by itself.
+Thus, the recovery is currently encompassing:

-The recovery is all encompassing, including:

-* Replaying ChangeView messages
-* Replaying the PrepareRequest mesage if it was present
-* Replaying PrepareResponse messages were present.
+* Replay of $ChangeView$ messages;
+* Replay of Primary $PrepareRequest$ message;
+* Replay of $PrepareResponse$ messages;
-* Replaying the Commit messages.
+* Replay of $Commit$ messages.

-Some of the possible recover cases are:
+The code that comprises dBFT 2.0 can possible recover the following cases:

 * Repeatedly restoring view when no prepare request sent
   * kill off all nodes except 1 that isn't the primary; bring back up 1 node at a time while killing previously brought up node each time -- validated view is always restored on nodes